coolguy284/node-hash-backup/docs/format_v2.md

         ... (optional params necessary to compress, depends on the compression algorithm, most likely property is "level") }; default { algorithm: "brotli", level: 6 }
     }
+  edit.lock?    .   .   . lock file to prevent more than one BackupManager from accessing the same folder

 FILE_META_CONTENT:
   object {